 AND BACK TO TERMINATOR

-Director Jonathan Mostow and composer Marco Beltrami chose to create an entirely new soundtrack for Terminator 3 because Brad Fiedel’s electronic score, though memorable, always had its weak spots, and the franchise had never attempted something with a full orchestral before.
-What they created is an pleasantly passable B-movie with a killer ending and entirely unmemorable musical score that only gives way to the familiar at the very end when an oddly lifeless 100-person orchestra recording of the dundun-dun-dundun theme plays over the credits.
+Director Jonathan Mostow and composer Marco Beltrami chose to create an entirely new soundtrack for Terminator 3 because Brad Fiedel’s electronic score, though memorable, always had its weak spots, and the franchise had never attempted something with a full orchestra before.
+What they created is a pleasantly passable B-movie with a killer ending and entirely unmemorable musical score that only gives way to the familiar at the very end when an oddly lifeless 100-person orchestra recording of the dundun-dun-dundun theme plays over the credits.

 Terminator: Salvation and Genisys, reacting to the negative fan response to Terminator 3, slapped Fiedel’s beloved musical motif all over the damn place, yet Terminator 3 is the better movie.
 Similarly, Justice League drops old Elfman and Williams scores on us, but the Dark Knight trilogy and even Man of Steel are better movies.

 A film’s score is only effective if it can conjure the right emotions we’re supposed to be feeling based on what’s happening on screen.
 The inclusion of an older musical score might sometimes take us out of that or enhance it, but either way if the emotions aren’t there in the script and in the performances there’s only so much the music can do to compensate for that.